jamesturk/DataForGood-chicago/docs/endpoints/endpoints.md

 - `memo_path`: Filepath to store the memo text

 #### Endpoint B1:  /main/data&visualize/{parameters from query}/tables.xlsx
-Purpose: Enable the user to download the datatables as one .xlsx file, with each datatable as an excel worksheet tab.
+Purpose: Enable the user to download the datatables as one .xlsx file

 Parameters: None